Hypothermia in Endurance Sports: Prevention, Symptoms, and Solutions

 January 15, 2024

-Hypothermia occurs when the body loses heat faster than it produces heat, causing the core body temperature to fall below 95 degrees Fahrenheit.
-While this typically occurs with exposure to cold temperatures or cold water, hypothermia can also occur when the weather is not cold but you are exposed to wet or windy conditions for an extended period of time.
-This is a very important concept for endurance athletes to understand.
+As we brave through the cold weather, it's important to understand how hypothermia occurs so we can best reduce our risk as an endurance athlete.
+This condition typically arises from exposure to low temperatures or cold water and occurs when the body loses heat faster than it produces heat, causing the core body temperature to fall below 95 degrees Fahrenheit.
+Concurrently, hypothermia can also occur when the weather is not cold but you are exposed to wet or windy conditions for an extended period of time.

 It is important to know and understand the signs and symptoms of hypothermia to help keep you and others safe in training, racing or general outdoor leisure.
 Signs and symptoms of hypothermia can include: